-Since 2015, combined water and sewer rates have risen from 3% to 4% annually, although the overall rate increase was 1% for fiscal 2021 to provide for some rate relief for local bodies while still funding all of MWRA's costs.
-Current projections indicate that after 2021, future increases will be consistent with historical trends.
+Since 2015, combined water and sewer rates have risen from 3% to 4% annually, although significantly lower at 1% for fiscal 2021 to provide for some rate relief for local bodies.
+Current projections indicate that after the 2023 fiscal year, future increases will be consistent with historical trends.

 Financial operations have remained at least adequate, in our view.
-At the end of fiscal 2021 (June 30), net revenues provided all-in DSC (including senior-lien, subordinate-lien, and other fixed-charge obligations and capital leases and obligations paid to the Massachusetts Clean Water Trust) of 1.1x, a level we consider good.
-Net revenues have been calculated to include rates, charges, and interest earnings, but exclude transfers in from the rate stabilization fund.
+At the end of fiscal 2022 (June 30), net revenues provided all-in DSC (including senior-lien, subordinate-lien, and other fixed-charge obligations and capital leases and obligations paid to the Massachusetts Clean Water Trust) of 1.2x, a level we consider good.
+Net revenues have been calculated to include rates, charges, and interest earnings, but exclude transfers related to the rate stabilization fund.
 In addition, net revenues have been increased by noncash other postemployment benefit expenses and subordinated commonwealth payments.
-At fiscal year-end 2021, the authority's unrestricted current cash and investments were \$75 million.
-When adding a rate stabilization fund balance of \$42 million, total days' cash is 146.
+At fiscal year-end 2022, the authority's unrestricted current cash and investments were \$77 million.
+When adding a rate stabilization fund balance of \$40 million, total days' cash is 163.

-These levels of coverage and unrestricted cash have been consistent with previous years, and management has indicated that, over the next several years, these financial metrics will not deviate significantly from the historical trends.
+These levels of coverage and unrestricted cash have been consistent with those of previous years, and management has indicated that, over the next several years, these financial metrics will not deviate significantly from the historical trends.